ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingremovingservers.md

 ### Before you add ESXi servers
 {: #vc_addingremovingservers-adding-prereq}

 * Whenever possible, add ESXi servers by using the {{site.data.keyword.vmwaresolutions_full}} console, because changes that you make on the VMware vSphere Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
-Therefore, add ESXi servers to vCenter Server only for on-premises ESXi servers or ESXi servers that you can't or won't manage in the {{site.data.keyword.vmwaresolutions_short}} console.
+Therefore, add ESXi servers to vCenter Server only for on-premises ESXi servers or ESXi servers that you cannot or will not manage in the {{site.data.keyword.vmwaresolutions_short}} console.
 * A vCenter Server instance with NFS storage must have at least two ESXi servers.
 For instances that are deployed in V2.1 or later, you can expand the default cluster to have up to 51 ESXi servers.
 Each of the non-default clusters can be expanded to have up to 59 ESXi servers.
 * A vCenter Server instance with vSAN storage must have at least four ESXi servers.
 * For vCenter Server instances that were deployed in V2.0 or earlier, you can expand each cluster to have up to 32 ESXi servers.
 * You can add 1 - 20 ESXi servers at a time.
-For more information about the minimum of ESXi servers, see [Is a two-node vCenter Server instance highly available?](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-faq#is-a-two-node-vcenter-server-instance-highly-available-)
+For more information about the minimum of ESXi servers, see [Is a two-node vCenter Server instance highly available?](/docs/services/vmwaresolutions?topic=vmware-solutions-faq#is-a-two-node-vcenter-server-instance-highly-available-)

 ### Procedure to add ESXi servers
 {: #vc_addingremovingservers-adding-procedure}